taushet/monero_mining_monitor/README.md

 #Configuration

-* Configuration is done both in the javascript file (monitor_js.js) and the main python file (MMM.py)
+* Configuration is done via mmm_config.py.
+Web refresh rates must be adjusted in the mmm_js.js

 #Donations